laracasts/blog/articles/Jeffrey/how-to-produce-high-quality-screencasts.md

 ### Audio Setup Complete

-So, yeah, your audio setup can get pricey very quickly.
+So, yeah, your audio setup can get pricey very quickly

+{tip}
 If your budget is minimal, stick with a USB-microphone.
 Who knows if you’ll still be recording videos six months from now.
 Keep it cheap and simple until you’re certain that the additional expense and complexity is worth the effort.
 Like programming, complexity must be introduced through necessity.
+{/tip}

 Record Your Screen
 ------------------